jschaf/mccc/battle/hammelburg.md

     @Gries2001WestPoint
 ...

-The Hammelburg raid was audacious, fast and a tactial failure.
+The Hammelburg raid was audacious, fast and a tactical failure.
 Task Force Baum failed to liberate prisoners from *Oflag XIII* on 27 March 1945 because the mission violated the characteristics of the offense, namely concentration and tempo.
-The principle of concentration was violated because political influence directed the mission to use a small task force that was unable to sustain operations in a deep raid.
+The characteristic of concentration was violated because political influence directed the mission to use a small task force that was unable to sustain operations in a deep raid.
 The characteristic of tempo was violated because the the hastily planned mission was bogged down by every unforeseen contingency.